ARTICLE

 The Difference Between Extrinsic & Intrinsic Motivation: Why It Matters

-Understand the distinction between extrinsic and intrinsic motivation and how they influence behavior and performance.
-Learn how to apply both types of motivation suitably and flexibly in different fields and situations.
-Improve your performance and satisfaction by balancing extrinsic and intrinsic motivation.
+Explore the difference between extrinsic and intrinsic motivation and how they affect behavior and performance.
+Find out how to use both types of motivation wisely and appropriately in different fields and situations.
+Enhance your personal and professional development by balancing extrinsic and intrinsic motivation.

 The Four Forms of Motivation: Extrinsic, Identified, Intrinsic, & Introjected